yoshishima/Stock_Data/README.md

 # Stock_Symbol_CUSIP_List
 List of Stock Symbols with CUSIP ID number
+Updated with descriptions